 Cobalt is currently best known as an important ingredient in lithium-ion batteries, but there are plenty of other cobalt uses investors should know about.

-Cobalt, whose name is derived from a German word meaning “evil spirits,” has been valued by humans since the Egyptians used it in 2000 BC as a coloring agent.
+Cobalt, whose name is derived from a German word meaning “evil spirits,” has been valued by humans since the Egyptians used it as a coloring agent.

-The mineral is considered one of the world’s essential elements.
-Its high melting point and ability to maintain strength even at raised temperatures make it useful in cutting tools, super alloys, surface coatings, high-speed steels and numerous other applications.
+Today, the metal is considered one of the world’s essential elements.
+With its high melting point and ability to maintain strength even at raised temperatures, it is useful in cutting tools, superalloys, surface coatings, high-speed steels and many other materials.

-Early versions of nickel-metal hydride batteries had problems such as a poor life cycle, internal cell pressure and corrosion.
-However, engineers have found that the addition of cobalt to batteries helps overcome many of these issues.
+For example, early versions of nickel-metal hydride batteries had problems such as a poor lifecycle, internal cell pressure and corrosion.
+However, engineers found that the addition of cobalt to these batteries solved many of these problems.
 Similarly, the first versions of lithium-ion batteries were found to be too reactive, resulting in battery fires.
 These batteries have been stabilized and now contain up to 60 percent cobalt per cell.

-The metal is also an essential element in the metabolism of humans and other animals — those who cannot retain cobalt naturally have to be treated with B12 vitamin therapy.
-Cobalt is also used in soil dressings in cobalt-deficient soil to prevent “wasting disease” in grazing animals.
+Another cobalt use is as an essential element in the metabolism of humans and other animals — those who cannot retain cobalt naturally have to be treated with B12 vitamin therapy.
+Cobalt-60 is also used for cancer treatment via radiotherapy, and cobalt is applied in soil dressings in cobalt-deficient soil to prevent “wasting disease” in grazing animals.